allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

 ```

 We have created `SimpleCircuitBreakers` class which holds:
-- `circuitBreakerConfig` - configuration for circuit breakers (failure threshold and many more; for more information please refer to [official documentation](https://resilience4j.readme.io/docs/circuitbreaker)),
+- `circuitBreakerConfig` - configuration for Circuit Breakers (failure threshold and many more; for more information please refer to [official documentation](https://resilience4j.readme.io/docs/circuitbreaker)),
-- `circuitBreakerRegistry` - holds circuit breakers separately for each payment method,
+- `circuitBreakerRegistry` - holds Circuit Breakers separately for each payment method,
-- `executorService` - schedules tasks that are triggered after changing the state of the circuit breaker,
+- `executorService` - schedules tasks that are triggered after changing the state of the Circuit Breaker,
-- `paymentMethodsStateRepository` - a custom class which is responsible for handling transition between the states of circuit breakers.
+- `paymentMethodsStateRepository` - a custom class which is responsible for handling transition between the states of Circuit Breakers.

 ### Event to be processed
 ```kotlin